ewe2/ewe2.ninja/content/stuff/music/revolution.md

 analysis, obscure criticism of minor details, and over-strenuous attempts to appear objective in order to find fault.
 As one review puts it:

-<blockquote> What he fails to understand is that the best criticism of pop music succeeds
+>What he fails to understand is that the best criticism of pop music succeeds because it
-because it recognizes it's own inherent prejudice and presents itself with the irreverence and humour that such a recognition involves.' </blockquote>
+>recognizes it's own inherent prejudice and presents itself with the irreverence and humour
+>that such a recognition involves.

 Which is a nice way of saying that McDonald is not only biased, but humourless about it.
 MacDonald makes his remarks applicable within the strictly chronological sequence of